-On the southwest side of the parking lot (right when facing the woods), you will find the red-on-white blazes of the Pine Meadow Trail.
+On the southwest side of the parking lot (right when facing the woods; the opposite side from the visitor center), you will find the red-on-white blazes of the Pine Meadow Trail.
 Follow the Pine Meadow Trail as it heads southwest, parallel to Seven Lakes Drive.
 Soon, the trail bears left and heads uphill on a rocky path.
 After a short level stretch, you'll reach a junction where the Pine Meadow Trail makes a sharp right turn.
 Turn left, leaving the Pine Meadow Trail, and follow the blue-on-white-blazed Seven Hills Trail, which begins here.

 The Seven Hills Trail climbs steadily along a woods road.
 After crossing a stream, the trail briefly turns left onto another woods road, then turns right, leaving the road, and continues to ascend.
 Soon, the trail levels off, the footpath narrows, and you follow undulating terrain, with some short ups and downs.
 You'll also pass an interesting wetland to the right of the trail.

 About a mile and a half from the start, you'll reach a T-intersection with a woods road.
 The orange-blazed Hillburn-Torne-Sebago (HTS) Trail begins to the right, but you should turn left to continue along the blue-on-white-blazed Seven Hills Trail, which begins a rather steep ascent.
 The grade soon moderates, then again steepens.

 At the top of the ridge, the Seven Hills Trail reaches a junction with the orange-blazed HTS Trail.
 Turn right and follow the HTS Trail as it runs along the ridge of the Ramapo Torne, reaching its summit in about a third of a mile.
 Here, there is an expansive view to the south over Torne Valley and Hillburn, with the New York State Thruway visible below.